rrich-kray/employee-tracker/README.md

 rrich.kray@gmail.com

-find my GitHub profile by following the link below:
+You can also find my GitHub profile by following the link below:

 https://github.com/rrich-kray/